MyWeHub/plugin-sdk/README.md

 }
 ```

-You can also create a custom cache updater function and set it for nats:
+You can also assign a custom nats cache updater or listener:

 ```go
 package main